iiab/iiab/roles/remoteit/README.md

 Remote.it can be a [great way](https://docs.remote.it/introduction/get-started/readme) to remotely support an Internet-in-a-Box (IIAB).

+As of [March 2022](https://remote.it/pricing/), 5 IIAB devices can be managed for free, and an unlimited number can be managed for $6/month.

 For other approaches, please see http://FAQ.IIAB.IO -> "How can I remotely manage my Internet-in-a-Box?"

 ## Getting Started